Design for Startups

 * With funding support from BC Tech and Innovate BC

-Design expertise improves the form and function of products, platforms, and services making consumer items and software platforms more usable, aesthetic, and human-centred.
-Startups face a challenge in connecting to design talent, and most often, a startup’s team is missing the fundamental design pillar, built solely on two key roles – business and technology.
+Design expertise improves the form and function of products, platforms and services, making consumer items and software platforms more functional, aesthetic and human-centred.
+Start-ups face a challenge in connecting to design talent, and most often, a start-up’s team is missing the fundamental design pillar, focusing mostly on business and technology.

-Design for Startups, a project led by Emily Carr University of Art + Design and bringing together A&K Robotics and CoPilot AI will help close the gap between the technology and design communities.
+Led by Emily Carr University of Art + Design and bringing together A&K Robotics and CoPilot AI, Design for Startups helps close the gap between the technology and design communities.
 This is a fundamental step in building new talent capacity paving the way for a brighter future for design-led technology companies in B.C.

-Over the next two years, Design for Startups will connect individual designers from Emily Carr with a tech startup in intensive 12-week sessions.
-Together, the designer and company, will develop applied solutions to a product design problem.
-This hands-on program will help advance the careers of emerging designers and improve the core product offering of up to 40 regional startups.
+Over a two-year period, Design for Startups connects designers from Emily Carr with a tech startup in intensive 12-week sessions.
+Together, the designer and company develop applied solutions to a product design problem.
+This hands-on project helps advance the careers of emerging designers and improves product offerings of about 40 startups in B.C.

-As a kickstart for the much-needed talent pool in the tech ecosystem, the project is driving diversity and inclusion in the sector.
-Currently, the number of female web designers and developers in B.C. sits at 31% compared to the national average of 48%.
-By leveraging Emily Carr’s diversity, where more than 70% of participants in entrepreneurship programs are women with design backgrounds, this project will develop improved products, platforms, and services for startups.
+The project is also boosting diversity in the sector.
+Currently, 31 per cent of web designers and developers in B.C. are women, compared to the national average of 48 per cent.
+Design for Startups leverages Emily Carr’s diversity, where more than 70 per cent of participants in entrepreneurship programs are women with design backgrounds.